[Skip to Content]

 I studied physics as an undergraduate at Curtin here in Perth before moving on to a PhD at the Research School of Astronomy and Astrophysics, at ANU in Canberra.
 I worked in near-field cosmology, writing and characterising a detection algorithm to find ultra-faint dwarf galaxies orbiting the Milky Way.
 I found one, Bootes II, which was the faintest known galaxy at the time.
 After my PhD I moved to Las Campanas Observatory in Chile, where as a Magellan Fellow I supported Australian astronomers using the twin 6.5m Magellan Telescopes.
-I briefly left the field to work in prostate cancer research back in Perth, before finding my way back to astronomy (and Chile!), this time at the 8.4m Gemini South.
-But what’s better than an 8.4m mirror?
-Two of them, so I moved to the Large Binocular Telescope in Arizona.
+I briefly left the field to work in prostate cancer research back in Perth, before finding my way back to astronomy, this time at the 8.4m Gemini South.
+Then I moved to the Large Binocular Telescope in Arizona.
 There I dove into Adaptive Optics, and while I was there completed a Master’s in optical sciences at the University of Arizona.
 In my spare time, I did another Master’s in space systems at Florida Tech.
 Now I’m here at ICRAR, putting all that together to help advance Australia’s ground-to-space optical communication capabilities.

 ICRAR Statement

-The content of this page is maintained by Shane Walsh, please contact them with any questions or comments on this content.
+The content of this page is maintained by Lyra Walsh, please contact them with any questions or comments on this content.